DraftShift/StealthChanger/UserMods/MugenMicko/Anthead Sherpa Mini EBB 36 PCB Mount/readme.md

 Whilst building my Stealthchanger Voron 2.4, my focus was being cable and cost effective, utilising some parts I had on hand and to keep cost down without compromising on capability and quality.
 This lead me down the path of using Anthead, TZ V6 2.0, Sherpa Mini and BTT EBB36 toolhead board.
 This appears to be a pretty common combination but there was an issue with the extruder rotating on the Y Axis and the toolhead board mounts allowed the board to vibrate on the Y and Z axis.
-TheSin- had created amazing mounting solution for Orbitor 2 and an LGX based extruder which I have based this mod off of.
+TheSin-[^1] had created amazing mounting solution for Orbitor 2 and an LGX based extruder which I have based this mod off of.

 ## What does it achieve?